 So let’s get to our assessment of ISO 45001 right away – this new global standard in health and safety is a blessing.

 A blessing for your workers:

 Everyone deserves to work in a safe environment and go home every day, however, every day thousands of lives are lost due to work-related accidents or fatal diseases linked to work.

 It is estimated that 2.78 million workers continue to die each year from work-related injuries and illnesses.
 2.4 million of these deaths can be attributed to work-related diseases alone.

 It is estimated that work-related illnesses and injuries represent 3.94 percent of global GDP per year or 2.99 trillion US dollars.
-Reducing workplace incidents, injuries and deaths have a direct effect on organisational costs.
+Reducing workplace incidents, injuries, and deaths have a direct effect on organizational costs.